 The iPhone lens has a portrait mode range of f1.8 to f16.
 The lower the number, the more background blur you’ll see.
 The higher the number, the sharper the background will be.
 Pretty cool, right!?

-Editing is an important part of the photography process.
+Photo editing is an important part of the photography process.
 I see a lot of people take pictures with their smartphone and not edit any of them.
-No matter what camera you use, your images will appear flat without some editing.
+No matter what camera you use, your images can appear flat and muted without some editing.

 You can start experimenting with editing using the standard camera app in your iPhone.
 It has some basic editing features that will introduce you to the power of editing.